databricks/mlops-stacks/{{cookiecutter.root_dir__update_if_you_intend_to_use_monorepo}}/docs/mlops-setup.md

 and [Add a service principal to a workspace]({{ "administration-guide/users-groups/service-principals#--add-a-service-principal-to-a-workspace"  | generate_doc_link(cookiecutter.cloud) }})
 for details.

+For your convenience, we also have Terraform modules that can be used to [create](https://registry.terraform.io/modules/databricks/mlops-azure-project-with-sp-creation/databricks/latest) or [link](https://registry.terraform.io/modules/databricks/mlops-azure-project-with-sp-linking/databricks/latest) service principals.

 {% elif cookiecutter.cloud == "aws" %}
 To authenticate and manage ML resources created by CI and CD, a [service principals]({{ "administration-guide/users-groups/service-principals.html"  | generate_doc_link(cookiecutter.cloud) }})